-The present results have shown that, up to the largest Lundquist numbers accessible to our present direct numerical simulations with 2048^3 mesh points, the decay times depend on the resistivity.
-Only for our 2-D simulations do we see evidence for a cutoff.
+The present results have shown that, up to the largest Lundquist numbers accessible to our present direct numerical simulations with 20483 mesh points, the decay times depend on the resistivity.
+Only for our 2D simulations do we see evidence for a cutoff.
 The dependence of hydromagnetic turbulence properties on the value of the resistivity is unusual for fully developed turbulence.
-One wonders whether our results reflect just a peculiar property of decaying turbulence, or whether there could also exist aspects of statistically stationary turbulence that depend on the microphysical resistivity.
-Possible examples of resistively controlled time dependencies could include the time that is needed to develop the final saturated magnetic energy spectrum in kinetically forced turbulence, where the magnetic field emerges due to a dynamo action (Haugen et al. 2003; Schekochihin et al. 2004).
+We wonder whether our results reflect just a peculiar property of decaving turbulence or whether there could also exist aspects of statistically stationary turbulence that depend on the microphysical resistivity.
+Possible examples of resistively controlled time dependences could include the time that is needed to develop the final saturated magnetic energy spectrum in kinetically forced turbulence, where the magnetic field emerges due to a dynamo action (Haugen et al. 2003; Schekochihin et al. 2004).
 A resistively slow adjustment phase is reminiscent of what occurs for helical magnetic fields (Brandenburg 2001), where it has also been possible to measure a weak resistivity dependence of the turbulent magnetic diffusivity (Brandenburg et al. 2008).

-In the present 3-D case, of course, the magnetic helicity vanishes on the average.
-However, in the spirit of the Hosking phenomenology of a decay controlled by the conservation of the Hosking integral, it is well possible that even in decaying turbulence, the conservation of magnetic helicity in patches of one sign of magnetic helicity plays an important role in causing the resistively controlled decay speed.
+In the present 3D case, the magnetic helicity vanishes on the average.
+However, in the spirit of the Hosking phenomenology of a decay controlled by the conservation of the Hosking integral, it is very possible, even in decaying turbulence, that the conservation of magnetic helicity in patches of one sign of magnetic helicity plays an important role in causing the resistively controlled decay speed.
 Whether or not this is equivalent to talking about reconnection remains an open question.
 As discussed in Sect.
-2, the idea of reconnection in terms of current sheets and plasmoids may not be fully applicable in the context of turbulence, where magnetic structures are more volume filling than in standard reconnection experiments; see Fig. 2.
-Additional support for a possible mismatch between classical reconnection theory and turbulent decay times comes from our numerical finding that the dependence of $C{\rm M}$ on Lu seems to be independent of the value of Pr_M ; see Fig. 13.
-More extensive numerical studies with resolutions of 8192^3 meshpoints, which was the resolution needed to see a leveling off in 2-D, might suffice to verify our 2-D findings in the 3-D case.
+2, the idea of reconnection in terms of current sheets and plasmoids may not be fully applicable in the context of turbulence, where magnetic structures are more volume filling than in standard reconnection experiments (see Fig. 2).
+Additional support for a possible mismatch between classical reconnection theory and turbulent decay times comes from our numerical finding that the dependence of $C{\rm M}$ on Lu seems to be independent of the value of Pr_M (see Fig. 13).
+More extensive numerical studies with resolutions of 81923 meshpoints, which was the resolution needed to see a leveling off in 2D, might suffice to verify our 2D findings in the 3D case.

 Our present work motivates possible avenues for future research.
-One is to do the same for turbulence with a $-\alpha u$ friction term in the momentum equation.
-Such calculations were already performed by Banerjee & Jedamzik (2004) and the friction term has also been incorporated in the phenomenology of Hosking & Schekochihin (2023).
-It is to model the drag from photons when their mean-free path begins to exceed the scale $\xi{\rm M}$.
+One choice is to do the same for turbulence with a $-\alpha u$ friction term in the momentum equation.
+Such calculations were already performed by Banerjee & Jedamzik (2004) and the friction term is also incorporated in the phenomenology of Hosking & Schekochihin (2023).
+This is to model the drag from photons when their mean-free path begins to exceed the scale $\xi{\rm M}$.
 This is the case after the time of recombination, when it contributes to dissipating kinetic energy and leads to a decoupling of the magnetic field.
 The field then becomes static and remains frozen into the plasma.
 According to the work of Hosking & Schekochihin (2023), this results in a certain reduction of $C{\rm M}$ compared to the resistively limited value.
 Verifying this with simulations would be particularly important.